Eta Sigma Gamma National Health Education Honorary

-Spring 2009, Rutgers installed the Epsilon Beta Chapter of Eta Sigma Gamma, the National Health Education Honorary.
+Spring 2009, Rutgers installed the Epsilon Beta Chapter of Eta Sigma Gamma.
 The initial class consisted of 27 members of the public health major and minor programs at the Edward J. Bloustein School of Planning and Public Policy.
 The primary purpose of Eta Sigma Gamma is to further the professional competence and dedication of individual members of the health education profession.
 The mission of the honorary is promotion of the discipline by elevating the standards, ideals, competence and ethics of professionally prepared men and women in Health Education.

 Eligible students must meet the following requirements in order to join:

 - Be a Public Health major or minor

 - Have completed one (full) or more semesters as a declared major or minor in Public Health

 - A GPA of 3.0 in Public Health for the last two semesters